JasonBoy/koa-web-kit/README.md

 - `npm run deploy -- app 2 1 0 1`: which will only build your assets
 - `npm run deploy -- app 2 1 1 0`: which will just start node server, useful when all assets were built on a different machine.

-> You should create/update the script to meet your own needs.
+> You may need to create/update the script to meet your own needs.

 ### License